safesoftware/FMETraining/ServerAuthoring3SelfServe/Exercise3.md

 <br>**1) Open Workspace**
-<br>Open the starting workspace listed above.
-You can see that it consists of a reader, a writer, and two transformers.
+<br>Open the workspace from exercise 2, or the begin workspace listed above.

 In this step, we'll give the end-user control over the transformation stages.